kermarrecg/fSWp/README.md

 # The fractional Sinusoidal Waveform process (fSWp)

-The fSWp models periodical time series considering that the periodicity and trend evolve stochastically according to possibly nonstationary long memory proccesses.
-It is estimated by inear state space methods (Kalman Filter).
+The fSWp models periodical time series considering that the periodicity and trend evolve stochastically according to possibly nonstationary long memory processes.
+It is estimated by linear state space methods (Kalman Filter).

-This repository contains packages of MATLAB functions that can be used to fit various time series with seasonal signals occuring within a geodetic context:
+This repository contains packages of MATLAB functions that can be used to fit various time series with seasonal signals occurring within a geodetic context:
 * vertical displacement time series from the Global Navigation Satellite Systems (DTS),
 * Non Tidal Atmospheric Loading time series (NTAL),
 * hydrological mass loading (HYDL),